dqrk0jeste/mwc/README.md

 ## installation

+> does not install this version of notwc
 ### arch
 `notwc` is available in the arch user repository under the name `notwc-compositor-git`. you can install it with your favourite aur helper
 ```bash